hawken93/tg14hack/README.md

 TG 2014 hacking competition!
 ============================

+Tasks and solutions from the hacking compo at TG 2014 Creds to: ifi.uio.no

 This file is mostly intended for keeping some idea of the progress on making this project complete.